jfpanisset/camera_reports/README.md

 ## VES Technology Committee

 This is been developed by Sam Richards as a project of the VES Technology Committee, with assistance from numerous visual effects artists and data-wranglers.
-The original Filemaker database used as a starting point for this project was graciously contributed by Rhythm and Hues.
+The original FileMaker database used as a starting point for this project was graciously contributed by Rhythm and Hues.

 For more details about the VES and the VES technology committee, please see the [VES Home Page](http://www.visualeffectssociety.com/).